markmc27/roundup/documentation/adr/001-next-js.md

 ## Context

 To complete this challenge, the app needs to integrate with the Starling developer APIs.
-To call those APIs, they require an authentication token.
-To keep that token private, the API will be called server-side.

 We will also be using BDD acceptance criteria and automated testing, this will require an environment that can be easily configured to return reliable, predictable data.
 This will be easier with a tool that supports different configuration options.